 The suggestion is that you pick one or two signs you want to focus on with your children.
 A variety of Key Word Signs (using Auslan signs) are given for you to select the ones you like.

 Part 4 – Waiting for Daddy pages 12-13 I think my favourite sign this week is “I’m really good at” because you have to show the face as you mean it.
 In fact, you should be using genuine expressions with your signing.
 It may feel a little animated at first.
 It will make you a better storyteller and communicator.

 - I love love

 - I’m really good at

 - we go to the park

-With KWS (Key Word Signing), it’s up to the teacher or parent to work out what at the important key words for your students to learn.
+With KWS (Key Word Signing), it’s up to the teacher or parent to work out the important keywords for the children you support to learn.
 You might only focus on one word at a time.
 Repetition is crucial for sign language.
-This week for example, you may want to focus on grandmother/grandma/nanny (it’s the same sign).
+This week, for example, you may want to focus on grandmother/grandma/nanny (it’s the same sign).

-Finally, a reminder that KWS uses Auslan signs to tell support this story telling the way it’s written.
-Auslan (language of the deaf community) is a beautiful language with it’s own unique linguistic grammar and structure.
+Finally, a reminder that KWS uses Auslan signs to tell support this storytelling the way it’s written.
+Auslan (the language of the deaf community) is a beautiful language with its own unique linguistic grammar and structure.
 If you’re going to learn sign language, then do consider Auslan in your state.
 It’s a wonderful experience to learn with a deaf teacher too.